mcncyo/chrisallen.us/content/blog/aug4update.md

 author: "Chris Allen"
 categories: ["blog"]
 tags: ["blog", "syncthing", "eBay", "Proxmox"]
-description: "update what is going on with my life"
+description: "Navigating project cancellations and server setup issues: the challenges of contract work and Proxmox server installations."
 ---

-The past couple of weeks has been crazy.
-My contract work got canceled because they didn't realize how much it would cost to have it installed.
-They have done this before also with other projects.
-They start it and never finish it.
+The past couple of weeks have been a whirlwind.
+My contract work got canceled because the client underestimated the installation costs.
+This isn't the first time they've done this; they have a history of starting projects and never finishing them.

-I am having issues getting my 1u Proxmox server up and running.
-I didn't realize you had to have a raid interface when I bought it.
-Some of the power cords are not long enough.
-Also, they sent me the wrong CPU heatsink.
-They are sending me a replacement.
-It should come today in the mail.
+I'm also facing issues with my 1U Proxmox server setup.
+When I bought it, I didn't realize that a RAID interface was necessary.
+Additionally, some of the power cords are too short, and to top it off, they sent me the wrong CPU heatsink.
+Fortunately, a replacement is on the way and should arrive in the mail today.